-(1) The external CLKMD1-CLKMD3 pins are sampled to determine the desired clock generation mode while $\overline{RS}$ is low.
+(1) The external CLKMD1-CLKMD3 pins are sampled to determine the desired clock generation mode while RS is low.
 Following reset, the clock generation mode can be reconfigured by writing to the internal clock mode register in software.
-However, the oscillator enable/disable selection is performed independently of the state of $\overline{RS}$ ; therefore, if CLKMD1-CLKMD3 are changed following reset, the oscillator enable/disable selection may change, but other aspects of the clock generation mode will not.

-3.7 Enhanced External Parallel Interface (XIO2)
+3.11 Enhanced External Parallel Interface (XIO2)

-The 5410A external interface has been redesigned to include several improvements, including: simplification of the bus sequence, more immunity to bus contention when transitioning between read and write operations, the ability for external memory access to the DMA controller, and optimization of the power-down modes.
+The device external interface has been redesigned to include several improvements, including: simplification of the bus sequence, more immunity to bus contention when transitioning between read and write operations, the ability for external memory access to the DMA controller, and optimization of the power-down modes.

-The bus sequence on the 5410A still maintains all of the same interface signals as on previous 54x devices, but the signal sequence has been simplified.
+The bus sequence on the device still maintains all of the same interface signals as on previous 54x devices, but the signal sequence has been simplified.
 Most external accesses now require 3 cycles composed of a leading cycle, an active (read or write) cycle, and a trailing cycle.
 The leading and trailing cycles provide additional immunity against bus contention when switching between read operations and write operations.
 To maintain high-speed read access, a consecutive read mode that performs single-cycle reads as on previous 54x devices is available.

-Figure 3-15 shows the bus sequence for three cases: all I/O reads, memory reads in nonconsecutive mode, or single memory reads in consecutive mode.
-The accesses shown in Figure 3-15 always require 3 CLKOUT cycles to complete.
+Figure 3-13 shows the bus sequence for three cases: all I/O reads, memory reads in nonconsecutive mode, or single memory reads in consecutive mode.
+The accesses shown in Figure 3-13 always require 3 CLKOUT cycles to complete.

-Figure 3-15.
+Figure 3-13.
 Nonconsecutive Memory Read and I/O Read Bus Sequence

-Figure 3-16 shows the bus sequence for repeated memory reads in consecutive mode.
-The accesses shown in Figure 3-16 require (2+n) CLKOUT cycles to complete, where n is the number of consecutive reads performed.
+Figure 3-14 shows the bus sequence for repeated memory reads in consecutive mode.
+The accesses shown in Figure 3-14 require (2 + n) CLKOUT cycles to complete, where n is the number of consecutive reads performed.

-Figure 3-16.
+Figure 3-14.
 Consecutive Memory Read Bus Sequence (n = 3 reads)

-Figure 3-17 shows the bus sequence for all memory writes and I/O writes.
-The accesses shown in Figure 3-17 always require three CLKOUT cycles to complete.
+Figure 3-15 shows the bus sequence for all memory writes and I/O writes.
+The accesses shown in Figure 3-15 always require 3 CLKOUT cycles to complete.

-Figure 3-17.
+Figure 3-15.
 Memory Write and I/O Write Bus Sequence

-The enhanced interface also provides the ability for DMA transfers to external memory.
+The enhanced interface also provides the ability for DMA transfers to extend to external memory.
 For more information on DMA capability, see the DMA sections that follow.